envisioning/vocab/vocab/logistic-regression.md

 ---
 category: MATH, CORE
+generality:
+- 0.92
+- 0.9
+- 0.88
+- 0.86
+- 0.84
+- 0.82
+- 0.8
 slug: logistic-regression
 summary: Statistical model that estimates the probability of a binary outcome, commonly used for classification tasks.
 title: Logistic Regression
 ---